benchristelcom/benchristelcom.github.io/src/portal/index.md

 - [The Cave](https://benchristel.github.io/the-cave/) - Helps you keep track of short-term tasks with deep dependencies.
 - [Auracle](https://benchristel.github.io/auracle) - A word generator for conlangs.
 Give it some examples of your desired aesthetic, and get more in return.
 - [Audition](https://github.com/benchristel/audition) - A command-line tool that keeps the prose description of your conlang up to date with its morphology and lexicon.
-- [The One Grammar to Rule Them All](https://github.com/benchristel/OGTRTA) - The Lisp of conlangs.
+- [The One Grammar to Rule Them All](/conlangs/ogtrta) (OGTRTA) - The Lisp of conlangs.
 A syntax template for people who don't want to think about syntax anymore.
 - [wwwebring](https://www.npmjs.com/package/wwwebring) - A fully clientside webring widget for static sites.
 Powers [the Wayward Web](https://waywardweb.org).
 - [LynX](https://github.com/benchristel/LynX) - My Linux Mint theme.
 Re-skins Linux to look and feel like "big cat"-era Mac OSX.
 Don't ask me how it's pronounced.
 - [autokeyconf](https://github.com/benchristel/autokeyconf) - Rebinds shortcut keys system-wide on Linux.